 Because it’s such an effective predictor of customer loyalty, it’s seen as the frontrunner for companies trying to feel out how their customers view their company as a whole.

-4- NPS introduces you to brand ambassadors
+4- Net Promoter Score introduces you to brand ambassadors

 The NPS score doesn’t just give insight to your customer loyalty, it can also help your marketing team discover new brand ambassadors for your company.